Gentlemen, start your engines! And may the best woman win!

 A few of the confessionals can come off like this as well, especially if said queen is trying to be a Manipulative Bastard.

 Expy: In the "Snatch Game" challenge, some competitors play their chosen celebrities by taking on or mocking one of their characters.
 In Season 3, Stacy Layne Matthews played Mo'Nique but was channeling the mother from Precious, and in Season 6, BenDeLaCreme played Maggie Smith, but was more directly channeling the Dowager Countess from Downton Abbey.
 Interestingly, both queens won the challenge in their respective seasons.

 Eye Scream: Jujubee was accidentally hit in the eye with a stiletto heel while participating in a staged and filmed catfight.
 Ouch.

-Fanservice: The "Pit Crew," two musclebound hunks who assist RuPaul in setting up the challenges.
+Fanservice: The "Pit Crew," musclebound hunks wearing only undies who assist RuPaul in setting up the challenges.
 The Queens are also usually fairly blatant about Eating the Eye Candy when it comes to them.

 The competitors have different examples of acting as fanservice themselves (or trying to, or serving up performances designed as satires of conventional fanservice sexiness).
 Some of them include:

 Tatianna's description of her entire character and appeal, and all the bragging she does about being so pretty that straight men love to hit on her.

 Season two's "Starrbootylicious" challenge (where the competitors have to put together burlesque acts and garner tips from an audience of men).